Monday, September 26, 2016

 Resolution 101

-Resolution 101 was developed by Astral who also made Horror Zombies From The Crypt and Archipelagos.
-They portray a future that is a crime-ridden hell hole displayed using gorgeous vectors for a grim scenario.
+Resolution 101 was developed by Astral who made Horror Zombies From The Crypt and Archipelagos.
+They portray a future that is a crime-ridden hellhole, displayed using gorgeous vectors for a grim scenario.
+We are an ex-criminal turned good, and it's our job to hunt down the baddies in our antigravity squad car.

-We are an ex-criminal turned good and it's our job to hunt down the bad guys in our anti-gravity squad car.
-So, just like any Van Damme or Stallone movie, you should expect action and lots of explosions!
+Just like any Van Damme or Stallone movie, expect action and explosions!
 Use your car radar to help map this urban jungle.
 Whenever you kill anything, they drop their stash for you to collect - which angers the drug lords that will pop up on your monitor display.
 It's now that you realise your job is to eliminate everyone!!

-This is one of the best 3D shoot 'em ups for the Atari ST. It's fantastic with no overly complex (ie, unnecessary) objectives to get in the way of your enjoyment.
-I really liked zooming through the city, which is always fast for a most satisfying chase.
+This is one of the best first-person shooters for the Atari ST. It's fantastic, with no overly complex objectives to get in the way of the enjoyment.
+I love zooming through the city, which is always speedy for a satisfying chase.
+Resolution 101 is one of the most frantic and thrilling shooters I have ever played.

-Don't miss this fantastic shooter - floppy & hard disk
+Play this fantastic shooter - floppy & hard disk

-This baddie looks like something from Dr Who so let's zip around him and zoom away!
+This baddie looks like something from Dr Who, so let's zip around him and zoom away!

 That guy looks like my old Computer Studies tutor from college.
 Spooky!